Jackson's integral of multiple Hurwitz-Lerch zeta functions and multiple gamma functions: Introduction

-Letting $k=1$ in (\ref{m-g-zeta}), we obtain the Hurwitz-Lerch zeta function $\Phi_1(z,s,a)=\Phi(z,s,a).$ Furthermore, when $k=1$ and $z=1,$ (\ref{m-g-zeta}) also yields the Hurwitz zeta function $\Phi_1(1,s,a)=\zeta(s,a).$ In addition, letting $k=1,z=1$ and $a=1$ in (\ref{m-g-zeta}), the Riemann zeta function is obtained (for details, see \cite{Ap,Di,SC,WZ}).
+Letting $k=1$ in (\ref{m-g-zeta}), we obtain the Hurwitz-Lerch zeta function Furthermore, when $k=1$ and $z=1,$ (\ref{m-g-zeta}) also yields the Hurwitz zeta function $\Phi_1(1,s,a)=\zeta(s,a).$ In addition, letting $k=1$ and $a=1$ in (\ref{m-zeta_z=1}), the Riemann zeta function $\zeta_1(s,1)=\zeta(s)$ is obtained (for details, see \cite{Ap,Di,SC,WZ}).

-In \cite{KS}, by expressing the sums of products of the Apostol-Bernoulli polynomials in terms of the special values of multiple Hurwitz-Lerch zeta functions at nonpositive integers, we obtained an analogy of Euler's sums of products identity for Apostol-Bernoulli numbers.
+We remark here that the general form of the multiple Hurwitz zeta function $\zeta_k(s,a)$ was studied systematically by Barnes \cite{Ba} during his research on the theory of the multiple Gamma function $\Gamma_k(a).$ In 1977, Shintani~\cite{Shintani} evaluated the special values of certain $L$-functions attached to real quadratic number fields in terms of Barnes's multiple Hurwitz zeta functions, and the work of Barnes has also been applied in the study of the determinants of the Laplacians around the middle of 1980s (see \cite{Var}).

-In this note, by using the Jackson integral, we extend Kurokawa, Mimachi and Wakayama's $q$-integral analogue of the Raabe type formula for the Hurwitz zeta functions to the multiple case.
+In this paper, by using the Jackson integral, we extend Kurokawa, Mimachi and Wakayama's $q$-integral analogue of the Raabe type formula for the Hurwitz zeta functions and log gamma functions to the multiple case.
+(See Theorems \ref{thm2} and \ref{thm-gamma} below).

+Our paper is organized as follows.
+In Sec.
+2, we shall recall Barnes and Vardi's definitions of multiple gamma functions.
+In Sec.
+3 and Sec.
+4, we shall state and prove Theorems \ref{thm2} and Theorem \ref{thm-gamma}, respectively.